abdfnx/botway/README.md

   </a>
 </p>

-> **🤖 Generate, build, handle and deploy your own bot with your favorite language, for Discord, or Telegram, or Slack, or even Twitch.**
+> **🤖 Generate, build, handle and deploy your own AI Bot with your favorite language, for Discord, or Telegram, or even Slack**

 With botway, you can focus on your bot's logic and don't worry about the infrastructure. and we will take care of the rest.